mrmrs/component-api-talk/README.md

 zoom
 ```

-Some people [jxnblk](http://jxnblk.com) have told me that Component API is a
+Some people [jxnblk](http://jxnblk.com) have told me that Component Styling API is a
 horrible name for this concept and he's likely correct.
 Regardless, I think the
 following descriptions, from a website called wikipedia, are interesting to
 consider.